FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

 httpd -M
 ```

-The modules are enabled if the command output includes `proxy_module` and
+They are enabled if the command output includes `proxy_module` and
 `proxy_http_module`.
 If not, add the following lines to the `httpd.conf` file.
-The file is located in
+It is located in
 the `/etc/httpd/conf/` directory.

 ```